seagent/monarch/README.md

 #### <ins>MonARCh</ins>

-In order to build the executable binaries for MonARCh, simply execute following commands inside 'monarch-master' folder after cloning or downloading source code:
+In order to build the executable binaries for MonARCh, simply execute following commands inside <ins>'monarch-master'</ins> folder after cloning or downloading source code:

 ```console
 sbt clean
 sbt stage
 ```
-Binaries are generated under *'target/universal/stage'* folder as *bin* and *lib* folders.
-Simply create  put these folders under a wrapping folder like *monarch*, then executables for MonARCh are ready.
+Binaries are generated under *<ins>'target/universal/stage'</ins>* folder as *<ins>bin</ins>* and *<ins>lib</ins>* folders.
+Simply create  put these folders under a wrapping folder like *<ins>monarch</ins>*, then executables for MonARCh are ready.

 #### <ins>DatasetUpdater</ins>

-In order to build the executable binaries for DatasetUpdater, simply execute following commands inside 'datasetupdater/DatasetUpdater' folder after cloning or downloading source code:
+In order to build the executable binaries for DatasetUpdater, simply execute following commands inside <ins>'datasetupdater/DatasetUpdater'</ins> folder after cloning or downloading source code:

 ```console
 mvn clean
 mvn install
 ```
-Binaries are generated under the *'target'* folder as *DatasetUpdater-0.0.1-SNAPSHOT-allinone.jar*.
-Simply rename the jar as *DatasetUpdater.jar*, then executable for DatasetUpdater is ready.
+Binaries are generated under the *'<ins>target</ins>'* folder as *<ins>DatasetUpdater-0.0.1-SNAPSHOT-allinone.jar</ins>*.
+Simply rename the jar as *<ins>DatasetUpdater.jar</ins>*, then executable for DatasetUpdater is ready.

 ### Setting up the Cluster